draliceviolett/Scriptor-Jekyll-Theme/_posts/2025/2025-06-30-desolation-the-overdue-library-by-d-harrigon.md

 date: 2025-06-30
 layout: post
 title: "Review: Desolation: The Overdue Library by D. Harrigon"
-excerpt: "<cite>Desolation: The Overdue Library</cite> is an imaginative and fast-paced start to a new sci-fi trilogy."
+excerpt: "<cite>Desolation: The Overdue Library</cite> is an imaginative and fast-paced start to a new sci-fi series."
 featured-image: /images/desolation-the-overdue-library.jpg
 ---